|FFP1505||Fire Prevention Practices|

 |FFP1810||Fire Service Strategy and Tactics I|

 This course presents the basic concepts of fire attack.
 It seeks to develop the thinking skills needed by a fire officer in evaluating fire ground situations and planning the necessary steps to insure efficient control of fire under an emergency situation.
+This course is recommended for the U.S. Fire Administration Higher Education (FESHE) degree.
 This course is required for the Florida Fire Officer I certification.

-This course prepares the participant for the responsibilities of an officer at the fire company level.
-This course will assist fire officers in solving the varied problems and situations they will be required to manage effectively in today's fire service.
+This course prepares the student for the responsibilities of an officer at the fire company level.
+This course will assist fire officers in solving the varied problems and situations required to manage effectively in today's fire service.
 Students will learn about the day-to-day routine of operations of a fire company, management theory, communication, motivation, station and vehicle maintenance, shift staffing and grievance procedures.
 This course is required for the Florida Fire Officer I certification.

 |FFP2811||Fire Service Strategy Tactics II|